Lopseg/Jsdir/README.md

 # Jspathextractor

 Jspathextractor is an Burp Suite extension that act as a midle betwen an js file and extractor.rb tool.
+By using this extension you can extract urls or directorys from js files inside burp suite !

 # Usage